jlleongarcia/jlleongarcia/content/blog/outro-whatayear.md

 ### Big Data & Cloud

 * Got the chance to work with Google Cloud/GCP
-* Could use interesting tools: Databricks, Trino SQL, ...
+* Could use interesting tools: Databricks, Trino (ex Presto-SQL), ...
 *

 ### Python is Easy!